lorin/tla-prophecy/README.md

 }
 ```

-## Queue specification
+## High-level queue specification

-Here's aimple specification for a FIFO: it supports enqueue and dequeueing
+Here's simple specification for a FIFO: it supports enqueue and dequeueing
 values:

 ```